CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

    ![](../media/ex-3-suggestions.png)

-   >**Note**: GitHub Copilot will show you a suggestion.
-To open a new tab with multiple additional options, press Ctrl + Enter .
-To accept a suggestion, above the suggestion, click Accept Solution.

-1. Press **Tab** to accept the suggestion and save the file.
+1. To open a new tab with multiple synthesized solutions, press `Ctrl + Enter`.
+GitHub Copilot will synthesize around 10 different code suggestions in a new tab.
+You can view the solutions and to accept a suggestion, you need to click on **Accept Solution** above the suggestion and then save the file.

    ![](../media/ex-3-suggestion-save.png)